danrot/master-thesis/03_implementation.md

-This design was mainly driven by the fact that other transport layers might be able to do certain operations in a more performance optimized way, e.g. for the jackrabbit transport layer none of this logic has to be used, because the database is already capable of handling versioning.
+This design was mainly driven by the fact that other transport layers might be able to do certain operations in a more performance optimized way, e.g. for the Jackrabbit transport layer none of this logic has to be used, because the database is already capable of handling versioning.
 The generic `VersionHandler` will follow the specification in a very strict way, so that it is guaranteed to work in every imaginable transport layer following the JCR